 Ingredients

 - 1 cup chopped dates or any chopped dried fruit to your taste.
 I used dried apricots and citrus above.
-I've also used frozen and fresh berries.
+I’ve also used frozen and fresh berries.
+Would not recommend prunes.

 - 1 tsp bicarbonate soda

 - 1/2 cup caster sugar or if you prefer brown, make it tightly packed.
+I’ve also tipped in extra sugar for good luck and it’s been fine.

 - 1/2 cup walnuts or any nuts you like, pecans or cashews work well.
 You could also leave out the nuts.